ericbf/homebridge-garage-pi/README.md

 #### How to build

 To build the dist archive, `cd` to the `homebridge-garage-pi` directory and run `npm run build`.
 That will package all the compiled code and the `package.json` into `dist.zip`.
-Unzip the archive on the target device and run `npm i --prod` there to install the required production dependencies.

 ### How to run